 This is called a refund anticipation loan, a short-term loan backed by an expected tax refund.
 It is perfectly legal, but it can be construed as a scam nonetheless, Brooks said.

 For example, a taxpayer may be given a debit card to withdraw the cash from their tax refund.
 Each ATM withdrawal, however, has a ceiling and carries a fee of up to $2.50 paid to the lender and an additional fee of up to $2.50 paid to the ATM operator.
-By the time she retrieves all of her refund using multiple withdrawals, these fees may absorb more than 10 percent of the original amount.
+By the time all of the refund is retrieved using multiple withdrawals, these fees may absorb more than 10 percent of the original amount.

 “It’s really an expensive way to get an advance on your money,” Brooks said.
 “If you can wait three weeks, the IRS can deposit it into your bank account for free.
 Is three weeks worth losing more than 50 bucks?”